 - Security Awareness Training: Training should occur regularly, as hackers are consistently updating their strategies.
 Precautionary measures developed in response to phishing will not prevent lateral phishing.
 If an email comes from a familiar address, the recipient should still check the legitimacy of links and files included in the email.
 Email the sender to double-check if they sent the email before opening links or downloading files.

 - Advanced Detection Techniques: Business owners should prioritize security and invest in tools to help protect the integrity and security of their networks.

 - Two Factor Authentication: We’ve discussed 2FA in previous blogs.
 While some hackers have found ways to surpass this mechanism, it still offers protection if used properly in conjunction with other security measures that should be put in place and maintained.

 The sooner you take steps to increase cybersecurity, the more prepared you'll be when a threat arises.
-Contact us today!
+Contact our experienced Virginia attorneys today!